Ralph W. Gerard Prize in Neuroscience

 The Ralph W. Gerard Award of the Society for Neuroscience (SfN) is an award in neuroscience awarded annually since 1978 for Lifetime Achievement.
 It is the highest recognition conferred by the SfN.
 As of 2018, the prize winner receives US$30,000.

-It is named in memory of the American neurophysiologist Ralph Waldo Gerard (1900-1974), a founder and honorary president of the Society for Neuroscience (1970-1974) and a professor at the University of Chicago, the University of Michigan and the University of California at Irvine.
+It is named in memory of the American neurophysiologist Ralph Waldo Gerard (1900-1974), a founder and honorary president of the Society for Neuroscience (1970-1974) and a professor at the University of Chicago, the University of Michigan and the University of California, Irvine.
 Gerard was known for his work on the nervous system, psychopharmacology, and biological basis of schizophrenia.